1ssb/torchkan/README.md

 ## Contributions

 Contributions are welcome.
-Please raise issues as necessary after commit "Fin.", scheduled end-June, 2024.
+Please raise issues as necessary.
+All issues, as they come up, will be definitely solved to the best of my abilities, after commit "Fin.", scheduled end-June, 2024.
+Till then if you send a merge request, describe the problem, the fix and why it works.

 ## References